ifedayoagboola/sellexa/docs/MIGRATION_GUIDE.md

 # Database Migration Guide

-This guide explains how to manage database migrations in the EthniqRootz project.
+This guide explains how to manage database migrations in the Sellexa project.

 ## Overview